kddubey/cappr/docs/source/select_a_language_model.rst

 - Llama, Llama 2
 - Mistral.

-You'll need access to beefier hardware to run models from the HuggingFace hub, as :mod:`cappr.huggingface` currently assumes you've locally loaded the model.
-HuggingFace Inference Endpoints are not yet supported by this package.
+You'll need access to beefier hardware to run models from the Hugging Face hub, as :mod:`cappr.huggingface` currently assumes you've locally loaded the model.
+Hugging Face Inference Endpoints are not yet supported by this package.

 ``ctransformers`` model objects are not yet supported.
 (I think I'm just waiting on